 - Niche teaching can be much more lucrative, but it takes time to build up your students

 I hope that I’ve convinced you that teaching English online while teaching ESL abroad is essential.
-If you’d like to learn more about teaching English online, don’t miss this video with updated information on teaching online in 2021.
+If you’d like to learn more about teaching English online, check out my Teach Online playlist on Youtube.